mozanunal/mozanunal.github.io/source/_posts/micropython-mqtt-stream.md

 ## Development

-The first thing which i tried with micropython is connecting ESP8266 to wifi.
-I have tried the following script which I found from the official documentation of the Micropython.
+The first thing which I tried with micropython is connecting ESP8266 to a WiFi.
+I have tried the following script which I found from the official documentation of the micropython.

 ```python
 import network